 Old Saybrook lies within Middlesex County, located in south-central Connecticut, along its shoreline with Long Island Sound.
 To the west, Old Saybrook is bordered by the town of Westbrook; to the north, by the town of Essex; and to the east, by the Connecticut River and the town of Old Lyme.
 The Borough of Fenwick is located wholly within the Town of Old Saybrook, occupying the southeastern portion of Town.
-Although New York's Long Island serves as a barrier, Old Saybrook is susceptible to high winds and coastal storms due to its geographic location.
+Although New York's Long Island serves as a barrier, Old Saybrook is susceptible to high winds and storms affecting Long Island Sound due to its geographic location.